 The Fall of Richmond

-In the early hours of 12 April 1861, Union soldiers stationed at Fort Sumter, on a small island near Charleston, South Carolina, were awakened by the sound of Confederate batteries opening fire upon them.
-The Union forces were bombarded for the next 34 hours until they finally surrendered.
+On 12 April 1861, Union soldiers stationed at Fort Sumter, on a small island near Charleston, South Carolina, woke in the early hours to the sound of Confederate batteries opening fire upon them.
+The bombardment continued unabated for the next 34 hours until the Union soldiers finally surrendered.

-This surprise attack signaled the beginning of dark times for the United States.
-The American Civil War would divide a nation, pitting friend against friend and brother against brother.
+This surprise attack signalled the beginning of a dark time in American history.
+The coming civil war would divide a nation, pitting friend against friend, brother against brother.

-After four long years, the war ended with the Confederate South surrendering at Appomattox Courthouse shortly after Richmond, Virginia, the capital of the Confederate States, fell to the Northern forces.
+After four long years, the war ended with the Confederate surrender at Appomattox shortly after Richmond, Virginia, the capital of the Confederate States, fell to the Northern forces.

 The Jewel of the South

-Richmond’s business district included carriage manufacturers, slave traders, hotels, newspapers, restaurants, private schools, druggists, doctors, saloons, dentists, five foreign consulates, flour mills, a paper mill, saddle and harness makers, gunsmiths, a sail maker, soap and candle manufacturers, two rolling mills, a canal and five railroads including the Richmond and Danville Railroad.
-This railroad was vital during the war in connecting Richmond to the rest of the Confederate states.
+The business district included carriage manufacturers, slave traders, hotels, newspapers, restaurants, private schools, druggists, doctors, saloons, dentists, five foreign consulates, flour mills, a paper mill, saddle and harness makers, gunsmiths, a sailmaker, soap and candle manufacturers, two rolling mills, a canal and five railroads.
+The Richmond and Danville Railroad would become vital during the war in connecting Richmond to the rest of the Confederate states.

 Geared for War